 - Salivary gland damage: Salivary gland damage means that the saliva isn’t producing enough saliva.
 It can affect the taste and hence make chewing and swallowing more difficult

 - Facial nerve damage: Facial nerve damage is the inability to move the muscles that control facial movements

-- Facial asymmetry: Both sides of the face are not perfectly mirrored to the other
+- Facial asymmetry: Both sides of the face are not perfectly mirrored in the other

 - Excess removal of fat

-- Negative reaction or side effects to anaesthesia
+- Negative reaction or side effects to anesthesia

 - Lockjaw: Also known as tetanus, lockjaw is a severe bacterial infection that causes painful muscle spasms and death.

 - Deep vein thrombosis: A blood clot in a deep vein, usually in the legs.

 Facial feminization surgery is a risky one.
 If the surgery is unsuccessful, you might require another surgeon to recover all those negative results.